 The Privacy Act of 1974 establishes certain controls over any personal information collected by the Office of the Comptroller of the Currency and how it is used.
-For additional information on your rights under the Privacy Act and the Freedom of Information Act (FOIA), please see Your Right To Federal Records - Questions and Answers on the Freedom of Information Act and Privacy Act
+For additional information on your rights under the Privacy Act and the Freedom of Information Act (FOIA), please visit the Department of Justice Freedom of Information Act and Privacy Act.

 - We use your personal identifying information only for the purpose for which it is originally collected.